Welcome to the National Historic Cheesemaking Center

 and the Green County Welcome Center

 The National Historic Cheesemaking Museum is located at the southern gateway to Wisconsin, just a few miles north of the Illinois/Wisconsin line.
 Our staff eagerly awaits your visit to tell the story of early cheesemaking gave Monroe the title of the "Cheese Capital of the USA."

-For the availability of our infamous Master Grilled Cheese Sandwiches and Cream puffs, refer to the FAQs on our site.
+For the availability of our famous Master Grilled Cheese Sandwiches and Cream puffs, refer to the FAQs on our site.

 "Welcome to Monroe - Green County - Wisconsin"

 April 1-October 31

 Mon - Sat - 9 a.m.- 4:00 p.m.